-Information about our 2019-20 Common Text: So You Want to Talk About Race
+Our 2019-20 Common Text: So You Want to Talk About Race by Ijeoma Oluo

 Written by a local Seattle journalist, So You Want to Talk About Race offers a combination of personal history and instruction-oriented critical analysis in order to present the reader with a set of insights, stakes, and vocabularies for ongoing engagement with “some of the most complex sets of realities of today's racial landscape—from white privilege and police brutality to systemic discrimination and the Black Lives Matter movement—offering straightforward clarity that readers need to contribute to the dismantling of the racial divide” (Seal Press).